 Another type of scientific computation that has become quite powerful is what are called SAT solvers - satisfiability solvers.
 These are meant to solve kind of logic puzzles.
 Like if you have 10 statements that are true or false - maybe a thousand statements that are true or false - and you know that maybe if the third statement is true and the sixth statement is true then the seventh statement must be false.
 If you're given a whole bunch of constraints like that, a SAT solver will try to take all this information and conclude - can you prove a certain combination of these sentences or not?

-There's a more fancy version of a SAT solver called an SMT solver - satisfiability modulo theories - where you also have some variables xx, yy and zz and you assume some laws like maybe there's an addition operation and addition is commutative and associative.
+There's a more fancy version of a SAT solver called an SMT solver - satisfiability modulo theories - where you also have some variables x, y and z and you assume some laws like maybe there's an addition operation and addition is commutative and associative.
 You plug in these laws as well as some other facts and you try to just brute force - can you deduce some conclusion out of some finite set of hypotheses?

 Those are quite powerful but unfortunately they also don't scale well at all.
 Again the time complexity to solve them grows exponentially and so once you get past a thousand or so propositions it becomes really hard for these solvers to run in any reasonable amount of time.
 But they can actually solve some problems.
 One recent success for example here's a problem that probably will only ever be solved by computer - this will not be possible to solve by a human I think unassisted.